 Beige

-One of the most attractive and complementing colors that go with oak wood trim is a warm tone of beige.
+One of the most attractive and complementary colors that go with oak wood trim is a warm tone of beige.
 This neutral paint color looks stunning in a bedroom or living room interior with honey or golden oak molding.

 See how inviting and comforting this empty bedroom interior feels thanks to the honey oak wood trim and beautiful beige walls.